EffectOrientedProgramming/book/Chapters/04_Initialization.md

   def eat = printLine("Bread: Eating")
 ```

-This uses `zio.Console.printLine`, which is an Effect.
+This uses `zio.Console.printLine`, which is an Effect because it modifies an external system.
 Calling `eat` just returns an Effect and doesn't display anything on the console until that Effect is run.

 We start with the simplest approach of just buying `Bread` from the store: